matheusantonio/clobs/README.md

 * MySql as databasey
 * Enlive and http-kit for web scrapping (getting titles by url)
 * Leiningen for project creation & dependencies management

+clobs-pages include a front-end application in Vue to consume this API.
+It uses Vue-router, Vuex, Bootstrap and Axios.